 This gives us this formula for the value of your assets:

-Assets = Cash + Invested Cash + Retirement Money + Real Estate + Rental guarantee + Misc assets
+Assets = Cash + Bonds + Stocks + Retirement Money + Real Estate + Rental guarantee + Life Insurance + Real Estate + Misc assets

 This should be reasonably easy to get all these values.

 Your liabilities are everything you borrowed from other people.
 This is money that you owe and not money that you own.

-If you have a house, the first item in your liabilities is generally your mortgage.
-Do not forget the interests when you calculate the amount of your mortgage.
+If you have a house or an apartment, the first item in your liabilities is generally your mortgage.
+That is the amount of money you owe to the bank.